woocommerce/woocommerce-settings-migration-tester/README.md

 -   [x] Use of SlotFill for rendering React components making use of Gutenberg context.

-### Conditional Rendering

--   [x] Use of arbitrary query parameters to conditionally render a view.

 ### Save hooks

 More research is required to determine how hooks are being used when settings are saved.